Olive Shapley

-Olive Mary Shapley (10 April 1910 in Peckham, London – 13 March 1999 in Powys, Wales) was a British radio producer and broadcaster.
+Olive Mary Shapley (10 April 1910 in Peckham, London – 13 March 1999 in Powys, Wales) was a British radio producer and broadcaster whose use of field recordings in Northern England in the 1930s and 1940s resulted in some of the earliest instances of highlighting everyday working people's voices on English radio.

 Early life

 Olive Shapley was born Peckham, south London, into a Unitarian family.
 Her parents named her after the South African author Olive Schreiner.

 In 1929 Shapley went to read history at St Hugh's College, Oxford.
 There she met her lifelong friend Barbara Betts, the future Labour politician Barbara Castle; the two women spent their holidays together and shared an interest in politics.
 Shapley was attracted to communism, prompted by a probable relationship with fellow student Sajjad Zaheer, and she joined the communist student organisation the October Club.
 Although her involvement in communist politics was short-lived, it attracted the interest of the security services, who continued to monitor her for most of her life.
 Castle recalled that she recognised in Olive "a fellow rebel against the sexist conventions of the Oxford of the 1920s".